IMIO/teleservices-publikdevinst/README.md

 This can occur on a fresh install when you already had publik-devinst installed and you have not yet run `make remove-custom-installed-apps-py-files` to clean all the `*.py` files addind our modules into `INSTALLED_APPS`.

 OR you have not yet run `make init-passerelle-modules` to install the modules.
 See Makefile for more details.

+### TLS/SSL errors while using make commands of publik-devinst

+You can try to use their `make renew-certificate`.
+What they don't say is that you need to restart NGINX to make it work.
+So you can use `service nginx restart` to do so.